Fespis/Fespis/README.md

 ### 2. [Christmas-task](https://christmas-rsschool-fespis.netlify.app/) (Christmas Game)
 #### Description:<br>
-This application is made under the atmosphere of Christmas<br> Implemented functionality for searching, filtering, sorting and dragging Christmas toys
+This application is made under the atmosphere of Christmas 🎄<br> Implemented functionality for searching, filtering, sorting and dragging Christmas toys
 #### Technology stack:<br>
 HTML, CSS, TypeScript, WebPack

 ### 3. [Art-Quiz](https://art-quiz-rsschool-fespis.netlify.app/) (Famous Paintings Quiz)
+#### Description:<br>
+This is a quiz in which you need to guess the author of various paintings<br>
+The game has settings where you can adjust the parameters of your quiz<br>
+You can view the history of your correct and incorrect answers after completing one of the quiz
+#### Technology stack:<br>
-Technology stack: HTML, CSS, JavaScript, WebPack
+HTML, CSS, JavaScript, WebPack
 ### 4. [Momentum](https://momentum-rsschool-fespis.netlify.app/) (Site For Tracking The Weather In Any City )
 Technology stack: HTML, CSS, JavaScript